Court-bouillon

 Court-bouillon or court bouillon (in Louisiana, pronounced coo-bee-yon) is a quickly-cooked broth used for poaching other foods, most commonly fish or seafood.
 It is also sometimes used for poaching vegetables, eggs, sweetbreads, cockscombs, and delicate meats.
 It includes seasonings and salt but lacks animal gelatin.

-Description

 Court bouillon loosely translates from French as "short broth" because the cooking time is brief in comparison with a rich and complex stock, and generally is not served as part of the finished dish.
 Because delicate foods do not cook for very long, it is prepared before the foods are added.
 Typically, cooking times do not exceed 60 minutes.

 Although a court bouillon may become the base for a stock or fumet, in traditional terms it is differentiated by the inclusion of acidulating ingredients such as wine, vinegar, or lemon juice.
 In addition to contributing their own flavor, acids help to draw flavors from the vegetable aromatics during the short preparation time prior to use.
-Court bouillon also includes salt and lacks animal gelatin.